alexandra-godinac/alexandra-godinac/README.md

 - 🔭 I’m currently working on ... a web app (will post soon)
 - 🌱 I’m currently learning ...
-CS50’s Introduction to Computer Science
+CS50’s Introduction to Web Development
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/alexandra-godinac-66093322b/)
 - 😄 Pronouns: ...
 She/Her